hackclub/hackclub/workshops/py_Christmas/README.md

 ```
 This statement draws a small ball of radius 5 with a shade of red (#fc045b) filled in it.
 ![alt one_ball_completed](https://cloud-4ipo9natc.vercel.app/6image5.png)
-Now we need one more tiny ball on the right end of the christmas tree, right ?
+Now we need one more tiny ball on the right end of the christmas tree, right?

 ```python
 balls(turtle, "#fc045b", -x, y, 5)